 When Jesus fed the four thousand with seven loaves and a few small fishes, it doesn’t record that Jesus gave thanks for the food that was miraculously multiplied (Matthew 15: 34-38), however it was customary that Jesus gave thanks before a meal (Luke 22:19).

-The Bible simply doesn’t record every detail.
+The Bible doesn’t record every detail.
 Simply because it is not recorded that Jesus said “thank you” for a miracle it is still very possible that He did give thanks.
-Jesus was one who spent much time in prayer (Mark 1:35) and it is very likely that Jesus thanked His Father during some of that time.
+Jesus was one who spent much time in prayer privately (Mark 1:35) and it is very likely that Jesus thanked His Father during those times.

-The Bible authors did not add every detail to every event simply because they wanted to keep the focus on a specific point of that event.
+The Bible authors did not add every detail to every event because they wanted to keep the focus on specific points of that event.
 They wrote as they were led by the Holy Spirit (1 Peter 1:21).
 The Spirit inspired them to relate the important details in order for us to learn the lessons in the stories (Deuteronomy 29:29).